instantOS/instantos.github.io/docs/insvideo.md

 ins video convert input.mp4
 ```

-This produces `input.video.md` file which contains a transcript of the video
+This produces `input.video.md`, which contains a transcript of the video.
 You can now edit the `input.video.md` file using any text editor.

 ```sh